|

 ANN vs SNN The main difference

-on dynamic binary spiking inputs as a function of time.
-In ANNs the information is transmitted
+binary spiking inputs as a function of time.
+In ANNs the information is transmitted on the

-impulses whose timing is somewhat equivalent to the numerical values of the
+through impulses whose timing is somewhat equivalent to the numerical values

-SNN-based neural chips and related sensory devices is the greater biological
+develop SNN-based neural chips and related sensory devices is the greater

-plausibility of the SNN model compared to the ANN model.
-We believe that
+biological plausibility of the SNN model compared to the ANN model.
+We

 the learning algorithms based on STDP (Spike Timing Dependent Plasticity) are